 All applicants must meet the minimum English language requirements.

-- a Bachelor Degree (AQF Level 7) or other qualification (at a higher AQF level) in any discipline OR
+- Bachelor degree or other qualification at a higher AQF level in any discipline OR

 For more information on the Admission Criteria and Selection (Higher Education Courses) Policy visit Deakin Policy Library.